0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 Save the file by pressing `CTRL+O` and then `ENTER` and then `CTRL+X`.

 !!!
-Warning "Make sure your file match the example"
+Warning "Make sure your YAML file match the example"
     It won't work if the indentation is off, because YAML is whitespace sensitive.